atruttmann/atruttmann.github.io/README.md

 # https://alaynatruttmann.com/

-This is my portfolio website, created with React and SCSS.
+This is my portfolio website, created with React, TypeScript, and SCSS.

 ## Scripts

-`yarn start`
+`yarn dev`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.